scantist/user-docs/docs/en-US/Compliance-Policy-Rules/index.md

 5.&nbsp;&nbsp;&nbsp;Click on the newly created policy to add your rules

-6.&nbsp;&nbsp;&nbsp;To add a new rule, click on the “Add Rule” button
+6.&nbsp;&nbsp;&nbsp;To add a new rule, click on the "Add Rule" button

 <img src="/images/Compliance-Policy-Rules/Compliance-Policy-Rules-2.png" alt="add rule">